quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 ---
-title: Algorithmic trading and investment
+Algorithmic trading and investment
 ---

 # Overview
 This module will introduce the modern practices in finance of using algorithms to extract computer age statistical inference.
 The purpose of this course is not to introduce students to the vast array of machine learning algorithms.
-The purpose is to introduce the emerging field of [Financial Machine Learning (FML)](https://jfds.pm-research.com/).  as a complement to traditional financial research techniques. *Context is king* in computer age statistical inference, and financial datasets used to solve modern investment problems offer unique challenges, which render standard ML algorithms ineffective.
+The purpose is to introduce the emerging field of [Financial Machine Learning (FML)](https://jfds.pm-research.com/).  as a complement to traditional financial research techniques.

+This course presents machine learning as a non-linear extension of various topics in quantitative economics such as financial econometrics and dynamic programming, with an emphasis on novel algorithmic representations of data, regularization, and techniques for controlling the bias-variance tradeoff leading to improved out-of-sample forecasting.

+*Context is king* in computer age statistical inference, and financial datasets used to solve modern investment problems offer unique challenges which are beyond many *plug and play* data science algorithms.

-As Efron and Hastie (2016) explain:
+Efron and Hastie (2016) explain the challenges of computer age statistical inference as follows:
 >> Broadly speaking, algorithms are what statisticians do while inference says why they do them.
 An energetic brand of the statistical enterprise has ﬂourished in the new century, data science, emphasizing algorithmic thinking rather than its inferential justiﬁcation.

 The era of "Big Data" has provided a backdrop for the rapid expansion of immense computer-based processing algorithms, for instance, random forest for prediction.
 The importance of inferential arguments in support of the ML applications has emerged as an exciting (yet underdeveloped) field.
 This is particularly true for financial research questions where the complexity of the **data story**^[Or more formally the data generating process which underpins the sample] result in notoriously noise covariance matrices.
 A  small percentage of information these matrices contain is *signal*, which is systemically suppressed by arbitrage forces.
 This course will introduce best practice techniques in financial data science which can help illicit economically meaningful *signal* and answer contemporary financial research questions.

 # How to get a top grade

 Below is the grading system using this course, which is based on the standard postgraduate taught conceptual equivalent grading scheme of the School.
 To get an above-average mark students must show a maturity in their learning and understand far beyond rote memorising.

 | Grade Range | What you need to demonstrate | What moves you up within-grade band|